vineet22h/speech-to-text/speech_to_text/Data/README.md

-This folder will contain data used by model for training\n Link for Dataset: http://www.openslr.org/12/
+This folder will contain data used by model for training

+Link for Dataset: http://www.openslr.org/12/